Cranes (1969 song): Translations

-But turned into white cranes that softly groan…

 Musical adaptation

 The poem's publication in the journal Novy Mir caught the attention of the famous actor and crooner Mark Bernes who revised the lyrics and asked Yan Frenkel to compose the music.
 When Frenkel first played his new song, Bernes (who was by then suffering from lung cancer) cried because he felt that this song was about his own fate: "There is a small empty spot in the crane flock.
 Maybe it is reserved for me.
 One day I will join them, and from the skies I will call on all of you whom I had left on earth."
-The song was recorded from the first attempt on 9 July 1969.
+The song was recorded on the first attempt on 9 July 1969.
 Bernes died on 16 August 1969, about five weeks after recording the song, and the recording was played at his funeral.
-Later on, "Zhuravli" would most often be performed by Joseph Kobzon.
+Later on, "Cranes" would most often be performed by Joseph Kobzon.
 According to Frenkel, "Cranes" was Bernes' last record, his "true swan song."